The Excel MID function is used to extract text from the middle of the string. Basically n number of characters from a given index in the string.

 Here we don’t know the start_num nor the num_chars.

-To find start_num we took help of SEARCH function.
+To find start_num we took help of the SEARCH function.

 TRIM is used to delete the space before the text.

 So, yeah!
-MID function is simply a text extraction function.
-But as they say a sword is as powerful as the knight.
+The MID function is simply a text extraction function.
+But as they say, a sword is as powerful as a knight.

 The applications/code on this site are distributed as is and without warranties or liability.
 In no event shall the owner of the copyrights, or the authors of the applications/code be liable for any loss of profit, any problems or any damage resulting from the use or evaluation of the applications/code.